-OAS data are available for individual ares, 5-9.
-Because there are many new entrants at age 65 and because the implication procement rates at age 65 seemed inconsistent with age 66, the data for age 61 was not used.
+OAS data are available for individual ages 65-94.
+Because there are many new entrants at age 65 and because the implied improvement rates at age 65 seemed inconsistent with age 66, the data for age 65 was not used.

-The mortality rates for 2000 to 2015 were developed from the HMD rates in 2006 with the rates of mortality is proviment observed in the OAS data from 2007.
-Note that this is not simply an extension HMD rates were actually replaced for 2007-2011 to be consistent with mortality improvement rates observed in OAS data; it was believed that the OAS data were of light quality than the HMD data, particularly at the oldest ages.
+The mortality rates for 2007 to 2015 were developed from the HMD rates in 2006 with the rates of mortality improvement observed in the OAS data from 2007.
+Note that this is not simply an extension.
+HMD rates were actually replaced for 2007-2011 to be consistent with mortality improvement rates observed in OAS data; it was believed that the OAS data were of higher quality than the HMD data, particularly at the oldest ages.

-Raw(x,y) = Raw(x,y-1) \ qO(x,y) / qO(x,y-1)
+Raw(x,y) = Raw(x,y-1) qO(x,y) / qO(x,y-1)